Living in Sai Ying Pun

 To say Sai Ying Pun is well connected is a bit of an understatement; a recent expansion of the Island MTR Line vastly improved connections, and the network continues to evolve to meet the needs of residents and commuters.
 The popularity of property for rent in Sai Ying Pun continues to grow and with its proximity to Central, it will always have a high demand.

 The area also features the Sai Ying Pun escalator which goes from Bonham Road down to Des Voeux Road West.
-Since its completion in 2012, it has helped to gentrify the area and create an explosion of cool restaurants and bars, as people jump on and off the escalator to go to bars and restaurants along 2nd and 3rd Street.
+Since its completion in 2012, it has helped to gentrify the area and create an explosion of cool restaurants, cafes and bars, as people jump on and off the escalator to go to enjoy the vibrant food scene along 2nd and 3rd Street.

 Why choose Sai Ying Pun?

 If you are looking for an up-and-coming district with plenty of personality and charisma, Sai Ying Pun really delivers.
 Properties are often larger and characterful, and rental fees are reasonable considering the district’s proximity to Central and its excellent travel networks.
 There is plenty to see and do while living in Sai Ying Pun, including a thriving bar and restaurant scene, stunning outdoor spaces, and boutique shopping.
 Local schools offer top-class curriculums for all ages and are a huge draw for young families looking to rent or buy property in Sai Ying Pun.
 A fashionable place to live and work, SYP is becoming ever more popular among young professionals and families and those looking for exciting business prospects.